Group B streptococcal infection: GBS and newborns

-Prevention of GBS neonatal infection- Intrapartum Antibiotic Prophylaxis (IAP)
+Prevention of GBS neonatal infection - Intrapartum Antibiotic Prophylaxis (IAP)

-Currently, the only reliable way to prevent GBS-EOD is the administration of intrapartum intravenous (IV) antibiotics before delivery.
-That is to say, intrapartum antibiotic prophylaxis (IAP).
+Currently, the only reliable way to prevent GBS-EOD is the administration of intrapartum intravenous (IV) antibiotics before delivery, referred to as intrapartum antibiotic prophylaxis (IAP).
 IAP interrupts vertical transmission of GBS from the mother to the newborn and decreases the incidence of GBS-EOD.

-Administration of intravenous (IV) antibiotics during labor.
-Intravenous penicillin or ampicillin given to GBS-colonized women at the onset of labor and then again every four hours until delivery have been proven to be very effective at preventing vertical transmission of GBS from mother to baby and GBS-EOD.
-Penicillin G, 5 million units IV initial dose, then 3 million units every 4 hours until delivery or ampicillin, 2 g IV initial dose, then 1 g IV every 4 hours until delivery.
+Intravenous penicillin or ampicillin given to GBS-colonized women at the onset of labor and then again every four hours until delivery has been proven to be very effective at preventing vertical transmission of GBS from mother to baby and GBS-EOD.
+Penicillin G, 5 million units IV initial dose, then 3 million units every 4 hours until delivery, or ampicillin, 2 g IV initial dose, then 1 g IV every 4 hours until delivery.

 Appropriate IAP in GBS colonized women should start as soon as possible once labour starts or the waters have broken.
-When the first dose is given at least 4 hours before delivery, the risk of neonatal infection is very small; moreover, when given between 2–4 hours before delivery the risk is only partially reduced.
+When the first dose is given at least 4 hours before delivery, the risk of neonatal infection is very small; moreover, when given between 2–4 hours before delivery, the risk is only partially reduced.

 Penicillin-allergic women without a history of anaphylaxis (angioedema, respiratory distress, or urticaria) following administration of a penicillin or a cephalosporin (low risk of anaphylaxis) could receive cefazolin (2 g IV initial dose, then 1 g IV every 8 hours until delivery) instead of penicillin or ampicillin.

-If the woman has a severe allergy to beta-lactams and the GBS isolated is susceptible to clindamycin then clindamycin is the recommended alternative.
+If the woman has a severe allergy to beta-lactams and the GBS isolated is susceptible to clindamycin, then clindamycin is the recommended alternative.

-For women with a high-risk penicillin allergy and whose GBS isolate is not susceptible to clindamycin intravenous vancomycin (20 mg/kg intravenously every 8 hours, with a maximum of 2 gm per single dose) is the only valid option.
+For women with a high-risk penicillin allergy and whose GBS isolate is not susceptible to clindamycin, intravenous vancomycin (20 mg/kg intravenously every 8 hours, with a maximum of 2 gm per single dose) is the only valid option.

-In women at high risk of anaphylaxis to penicillin the use of Erythromycin is not recommended today because the high proportion of GBS resistance to erythromycin (up to 44.8%).
+In women at high risk of anaphylaxis to penicillin, the use of erythromycin is not recommended today because of the high proportion of GBS resistance to erythromycin (up to 44.8%).